Zhao-Group/Primer_Design_and_Worklists/README.md

 ### The Manuscript
 This repository accompanies the work [A generalized platform for artificial intelligence-powered autonomous enzyme engineering
 ](https://www.nature.com/articles/s41467-025-61209-y)
-Please cite the reference below if you use this tool.
+<br>Please cite the reference below if you use this tool.

 ###  PCR Primer Design and Variant Management
 This repository contains a set of Python scripts designed for efficient primer design and PCR template selection across multiple rounds of continuous machine-learning guided autonomous protein engineering.
 Each script handles specific tasks related to mutagenesis primer design, variant naming, and PCR preparations for successive rounds.